 Maintain argument, possibly to avoid earlier detection algorithms.

 diff of the code in the two backdoor executables, however, shows they are very different, and the newer mach-o reveals some (possibly intentional) breadcrumbs like

 .unioncryptoupdater imports an API allowing the attackers to mimic “fileless” malware:

 This shows an interesting development and marks out UnionCryptoTrader as a significant re-tooling from the earlier JMTTrader code.

 What Else Happened in macOS Malware in 2019?

-The second half of 2019 was, in some respects, quiet in terms of outbreaks, with APT Lazarus stealing the show (and the money) and little evidence of other APTs or new actors targeting macOS coming to light, thankfully.
+The second half of 2019 was, in some respects, quiet in terms of outbreaks, with APT Lazarus stealing the show (and the money) and little evidence of other APTs, thankfully, aside perhaps from the as-yet unattributed OSX.GMERA campaign.
 That said, there was also a clear trend over the last 6 months of known-actors changing tactics and becoming more aggressive at the same time.

 Commodity macOS adware/malware (it’s becoming difficult to separate the two) has shown some important trends over the last 6 months or so.
 First, perhaps in response to Apple’s Notarization and other security enhancements, threat actors have become far more blatant in simply instructing users on how to disable their own built-in protections.

 Second, we’re seeing a rising trend of cybercriminals offering up executables that eschew the typical Apple format of a bundle containing a mach-o executable.
 Instead, they are increasingly serving up executable scripts that dump a first-stage mach-o payload in the